deddiebo/distributions/README.md

 - ### geometric
 **parameter(p)  &emsp;  (probability of success of a single trial)**
 1. Histogram of number of Bernoulli trials needed to get the first success
-2. Plot of Cumulative Distribution Function of an example
+2. Cumulative Distribution Function plot of an example
-3. Plot of Point Percent Function of an example
+3. Percent Point Function plot of an example

 - ### poisson
+**parameter(lambda)  &emsp;  (number of independent events with a constant average in a given time period)
+1. Probability Mass Function plots of various examples of lambda values
+2. Cumulative Distribution Function plots of examples
+3. Percent Point Function plots of examples
+4. Samples from a poisson distribution
+5. Histogram of samples